 - Want to moisturize your lips naturally?
 Make this easy DIY lip balm.

 - Here is an excellent homemade cream to firm the skin.

 - Use this homemade cream to reduce stretch marks.

 How Do You Use Solid Lotion Bars?

-To use them simply rub the lotion bar directly over the dry skin patch and massage with your hands until it is well absorbed.
-Or, you could rub your hands with the lotion bar first, and then massage it in any part of the body.
+To use, simply rub the lotion bar directly over a dry skin patch and massage with your hands until it is well absorbed.
+Or, you could rub your hands with the lotion bar first and then massage it in any part of the body.

 Personally, I like to use them over stretch marks.
 And I keep one separately to use it only on my eczema area.

 How do you store homemade lotion bars?

 Since lotion bars are very sensitive to heat, you need to keep them in a dark and cool place, far from sunlight and heat.

 If you live in a hot climate, the best place to keep them is probably in the fridge.